 A few days ago, I encountered a certain problem, and it took me a while before finally solving it.
 Well, on this specific website I had modified the front page in the .htaccess file to feature a static web page rather than the default webpage.

 I’m sure you would agree with me, how some simple templates look beautiful, and you can’t resist using them.

 - Your visitors won’t have to wait for long for the webpage to load

 - You can use a unique front webpage

 This is what drove me to use the static page in creating the homepage of the website.
 Having been an issue to me, I realized it might be the same for some of you too.
-I was changing the index page and no changes were showing and it took me a while before I finally resolved.
+I was changing the index page and no changes were showing, and it took me a while before I finally resolved it.